epsil/epsil.github.io/gll/index.md

 This Racket code defines `success` and `failure` as constructor functions for parse results.
 For example, we can create a successful result with the expression `(success val rest)`, and a failure with `(failure rest)`.
 We can also *pattern match* against these expressions, which will be demonstrated later.
 The `#:transparent` option makes the values printable.

 First, we look at a trivial parser that accepts any input and returns a successful result containing some predefined value.
 For creating such parsers, we define the function `succeed`, which takes the predefined value as a parameter.
-(This very common function is also known as "empty", "epsilon", "result", "yield", or "return".)
+(This common function is also known as "empty", "epsilon", "result", "yield", or "return".)

 ```scheme
 (define (succeed val)